Secretary-General to the Presidency (Syria)

-During Ba'athist Syria under Bashar al-Assad, it was known as the General Secretariat of the Presidency of the Republic, which aimed to support the President in carrying out his duties and exercising his powers.
+Under Ba'athist rule, it was known as the General Secretariat of the Presidency of the Republic, which aimed to support the President in carrying out his duties and exercising his powers.
 The position of Secretary-General remained vacant until the fall of the Assad regime in December 2024.

-It has been held by Maher al-Sharaa since 5 April 2025, under President Ahmed al-Sharaa.
+It has been held by Abdul Rahman al-Aama since 9 May 2026, under President Ahmed al-Sharaa.

 History

 During Ba'athist Syria, President Bashar al-Assad issued decrees on 13 December 2023 that established the "General Secretariat of the Presidency of the Republic," replacing the former Ministry of Presidential Affairs.
 The decree stated that all staff of the former Ministry of Presidential Affairs were moved to the General Secretariat, where they reported instead of directly to the president.

-On 5 April 2025, the Syrian Presidency appointed Maher al-Sharaa as Secretary-General, succeeding Abdul Rahman Salama.
+On 5 April 2025, the Syrian presidency appointed Maher al-Sharaa as Secretary-General, succeeding Abdul Rahman Salama.

 Observers have described the position as a prime minister, even though it does not officially hold the title.
 The position of Secretary-General was reportedly regarded as a high-ranking post within the Syrian state.
-The position is also referred to as the Chief of staff of the Syrian Presidential Administration.
+The position is also referred to as the chief of staff of the Syrian transitional government.
+On 9 May 2026, Syrian President Ahmed al-Sharaa appointed Abdul Rahman al-Aama as Secretary-General through a presidential decree, replacing Maher al-Sharaa.